marcoscz1995/CrowdMarker/README.md

 # Crowdmarker
-Crowdmarker is a Python script to assist TAs in grading work on the  [Crowdmark](https://crowdmark.com/) platform Crowdmarker allows you to h
+Crowdmarker is a Python script to assist TAs in grading work on the  [Crowdmark](https://crowdmark.com/) platform.
-(explain what the script does)
-(put a little gif to show it in action. ask amanda to allow me to upload an asst to crwdmark to make the gif)
+Crowdmarker allows you to quickly insert comments by moving the cursor to where you would like to insert a comment and hit a key to insert and save a comment with its associated points.

 ## Getting Started
 ### Prerequisites